Lego Avatar: Toy line

-According to Bricklink, The Lego Group released a total of nine Lego sets as part of Lego Avatar theme.
+According to BrickLink, The Lego Group released a total of nine Lego sets as part of Lego Avatar theme.

 Avatar sets

 In 2022, The Lego Group revealed at the Lego Con in 2022 a brand new set named Toruk Makto & Tree of Souls (set number: 75574) was released on 1 October 2022.
-Additional four sets revealed at the San Diego Comic-Con in 2022 and were released at same time.
+Additional four sets revealed at San Diego Comic-Con in 2022 and were released at same time.